 | High fan-out (many tools per turn) | Multiply hops per side-effecting tool; watch verify_capability quota |

-| MPP session mode | Extra verify header processing + optional voucher finalize on complete |
+| MPP session mode | Extra verify header processing and optional voucher finalize on complete |

-| Predicate failure | HTTP 200 with predicate_passed: false — not a transport retry (Disputes reference) |
+| Predicate failure | HTTP 200 with predicate_passed: false — not a transport retry (Disputes and evidence evaluation) |

 Order-of-magnitude on healthy same-region hosted infra: ~20–150ms per Paybond HTTP hop, plus handler time and retry tails on errors.